w3f/polkadot-wiki/docs/learn-registrar.md

 ![registrar](assets/registrar/13.jpg)

-Again just like how you did in the above.
+Again, just like how you did in the above.
 By using your account to sign the "Challenge" data that you received on Twitter in the [Sign and Verify](https://polkadot.js.org/apps/#/signing) page.

 ![registrar](assets/registrar/14.jpg)

-Paste the signed data to the chat and you would receive the verification status after 1 to 2 minutues.
+Paste the signed data to the chat and you would receive the verification status after 1 to 2 minutes.

 If everything has been verified successfully, you would see your account verification status has been marked as "reasonable" with a green tick icon on the